reedhewitt/rollup-plugin-squirrelly/README.md

     Squirelly({
       // Parse the JSON and use it as the data arg for Squirrelly.render().
       data: JSON.parse(readFileSync('data.json', 'utf8')),

+      // The partials directory relative to the Vite root.
       partialsDir: '../partials'
     })
   ],